Who would believe me?

-Kerry writes about being a repeat victim of crime, the effects it's had on her mental health and her concerns about being believed in court.
+Kerry from Hackney writes about being a repeat victim of crime, the effects it's had on her mental health and her concerns about being believed in court.

 I have been a victim of violent related crimes three times in the last 18 months.
 Twice in my own home and once on the mental health ward.
 I guess I am then categorised as a ‘repeat victim’.